abhilashkar2001/ui-library/CONTRIBUTING.md

+# Contributing to Project Name

+We welcome contributions from everyone!
+Please follow these guidelines to ensure a smooth contribution process.

 ## Commit Message Format

 We follow the **Conventional Commits** specification for commit messages to make it easier to write a clear project history and generate changelogs.
 Please use the following format for your commits: